Whistleblower Policy

 CRU will:

-6. not tolerate any act of reprisal, repercussion, victimisation or other Detriment against anyone who makes a Disclosure, or who participates in an investigation relating to possible wrongdoing.
+vi. not tolerate any act of reprisal, repercussion, victimisation, or other Detriment (as defined above) against any person because they have made, or are believed to have made, a qualifying disclosure.
+This protection also applies to any person who participates in an investigation relating to a Disclosable Matter.

 Any employee who is found to have breached this policy will be subject to disciplinary action, up to and including termination of employment.